Updated September 1, 2019 . AmFam Team

 Learn more about when you should review your homeowners insurance.

-Customer service.
 Hopefully you never have to file a claim, but if you do, wouldn’t you rather have someone on the other end of the line who will help make your experience as reassuring and convenient as possible?
 For example, when you choose to purchase home insurance with American Family, we consider you part of our family — which means we’re dedicated to doing whatever we can to help answer your questions, advise you on the coverage you need and get your life back on track after a claim.
 And our agents, customer representatives and partners are all experts at what they do, so you’re sure to get the support you need when you need it.
 If you decide to switch home insurance providers, make sure you find one with customer service you can depend on.
 Because when the going gets tough, that’s who you’ll rely on to pick you back up.

-Bundling.
 Do you insure your home and car with two separate insurance companies?
 Now’s the time to say see ya later and bundle your policies!
 What does it mean to bundle?
 Apart from saving on your insurance, bundling means buying multiple types of insurance policies from one insurance provider, where you’ll enjoy convenience and a streamlined insurance process.
 Many companies offer a multi-product discount that you can benefit from, so make sure you’re being rewarded for savvy choices like bundling.

-Discounts.
 At American Family, we offer a great selection of discounts — from having smart home devices to going paperless you may be eligible for savings.
 So don’t forget, when comparing companies, make sure to check out the discounts and talk with an agent to see what savings you might qualify for.

 Our advice?
 Have your current homeowners insurance policy on hand or email your policy to the agent who is reviewing your policy.
 This way the agent can evaluate your current coverage and assess whether or not there are any gaps.
 They’ll better determine your coverage needs and ensure that you’re getting an accurate comparison.

 Want to learn more about the benefits of choosing American Family Insurance as your home insurance provider?
-Connect with one of our agents.
+Connect with one of our agents (Opens in a new tab).

 Now that you know the benefits of switching, let’s dive in and learn how you can change your homeowners insurance.

-Our home insurance checklist highlights everything you need to know, step by step, about key questions to ask your agent, information to gather and important coverage to consider.
+At American Family Insurance, our agents are experts — they’ll guide you through the switching process to make things as smooth as possible for you.
+In the meantime, our home insurance checklist highlights everything you need to know, step by step, about key questions to ask your agent, information to gather and important coverage to consider.

 Has a provider won you over?
 Great!
 But don’t go canceling your old policy just yet — make sure your new policy is in place before saying goodbye to your existing one.
 Our advice is to directly call an agent and walk through the process with them.
 This is where that home buying checklist will really come in handy to help make the process quicker.